top of page

 Are there any forms I need to sign?

-During registration for Summer Camp, you will be required to sign a Camp Release Form (for Camp Hye Sierra), available here,
+During registration for Summer Camp, you will be required to sign

-and a Behavioral Agreements form, available here.
+• a Behavioral Agreements form, available here,

-Where is Summer Dance Camp happening in 2024?
+Where is Summer Dance Camp happening in 2025?

 What if I need a ride to camp?
 Can you help me find one?